Year 2 Learning Overview - Autumn 1 2017

 We will also be visiting Dulwich Library; each class will visit the library once each half term.

-Uniform: Children must be in the correct uniform - grey trousers, skirt, pinafore or shorts; white collared shirt (long or short sleeved); school cardigan or jumper with logo; white or grey socks or grey tights.
+Uniform: Children must be in the correct uniform - grey trousers, skirt, pinafore or shorts; white collared shirt or polo shirt; purple school cardigan or jumper; white or grey socks or grey tights.
 Girls may also wear a purple and white school dress during the summer months.
 All items of clothing must be labelled with their name.
 Hair below shoulder length should be tied back with a purple or black hair band.

 P.E.
-Kit: Please make sure your children have navy blue or black sports shorts, a t-shirt with the Harris logo, plimsolls and socks in a named P.E. bag in school, P.E is on Tuesday and Friday.
+Kit: Please make sure your children have shorts, a plain white t-shirt, plimsolls and socks in a named P.E. bag in school.
+Buttercup class will have P.E on Tuesday and Friday and Primrose class will have P.E on Tuesday and Thursday.
 P.E kits will be sent home on Friday and should return to school on Monday.

 Children are not allowed to do P.E. without the appropriate kit.
 Please could you check your child’s kit as children have been doing quite a bit of growing over the holidays.

 Reading Books and Reading Records: Please make sure your child’s books and reading records are in their book bags each day.
-We will change their books twice a week during guided reading sessions which will start next week.
+We will change their books twice a week during Guided Reading sessions.

 Home learning is a way for your child to show off the learning that they have been doing throughout the week, this is an opportunity for children to present their learning in a way that is appropriate to them.
 This may include drawing, writing or painting, children can also perform songs, poems or create something using materials from home, encourage children to be imaginative and think about how they would like to present their learning in a way that they are proud of.

 Helping in the Classroom - We welcome parents to help and support in classrooms, so please contact us if you are interested in contributing to a variety of activities: from listening to readers, DIY or art activities for example.
 Please be aware that volunteering places you in a position of trust due to the range of information you have access to about the school community.
-Therefore, you will be required to sign a confidentiality agreement before helping out in a classroom and some activities may require a DBS check as well.
-Please let the class teacher know if you are able to help out in any way.
+Therefore, you will be required to sign a confidentiality and privacy agreement before helping out in a classroom.
+Please contact the school office to complete relevant documentation.